 But in 2003, it had to shut down its mill operation, and now operates as a seller of a wide variety of kitchen extras, including straws and now plastic clip clothespins.
 There are apparently no American clothespins left.

-But the toothpicks, at least the ones seen in the stores this year, are still made in U.S.A.
+But the toothpicks, at least the ones seen in the stores this year at press time, are still made in U.S.A.